colinta/StrangeCase/README.rst

     <p>2.
 Blog Title</p>

 **Note:** Files named ``index.html`` will not be included in this list.
-This is a very reasonable design decision, but I can imagin a situation where you have a file (think ``robots.txt``) that *also* doesn't belong in the iterable pages list.
+This is a very reasonable design decision, but I can imagine a situation where you have a file (think ``robots.txt``) that *also* doesn't belong in the iterable pages list.
 So ``iterable: false`` is available as a config setting.